Ozzie-code-alt/WhiteboardMicrosoftImagineCup/README.md

 - pynput.
 - OpenCV.

-Once you have these dependencies installed, download the code from [insert location of code here].
+Once you have these dependencies installed, download the code from this repo.
 Unzip the folder and save it in a location where you can easily access it.

 # Usage
 To use the code, follow these steps: